 Here are nine things I want you to know about HS.

 HS breakouts can occur on your inner thighs near your genitals.
 This may cause some people to think HS is an STD or another contagious disease, but that’s not the case.

 Since research about HS is fairly new, the condition is often misdiagnosed.
 It’s important to find a dermatologist or rheumatologist who is familiar with HS.
 I’ve heard that HS has been misdiagnosed as acne, ingrown hairs, recurrent boils, or just bad hygiene.

 For many people, myself included, an early sign of HS is blackheads that turn to painful nodules.
 I had no idea it wasn’t normal to have blackheads between my thighs.

 Your HS isn’t a result of poor hygiene or your weight.
-You can practice perfect hygiene and still develop HS.
+You can practice perfect hygiene and still develop HS, and some researchers believe there’s even a genetic component.
 People at any weight can get HS.
 However, if you’re heavier, HS may be more painful since many parts of our bodies (underarms, buttocks, thighs) touch all the time.